TRANSLATING

 Co-founder/CSO Prenostics Ltd.

-Lead for Oxford Cancer Trials Office
+Director, Oxford Cancer Trials Office

 Susan Hill